learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 ## Use Control-C to Break an Infinitely Looping Program

+If you ever run a program and it starts printing over and over without end **or** it never seems to finish **and** you're writing some looping code, you probably made a mistake and your code is stuck in an infinite loop.

-If you ever accidentally have a program run inside a loop (maybe you made an error?), make sure you're in the terminal spot of the In-Browser IDE and type Control-C. That's an old-school UNIX key-combination that means INTERRUPT.
+Make sure you're in the terminal spot of the In-Browser IDE, and type Control-C. That's an old-school UNIX key-combination that means INTERRUPT.
 Interrupting a running program will break it out of an infinite loop.